GianlucaVend/Shipping-Company/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">Weather Application</h3>
+<h3 align="center">Shipping Company Program</h3>

   <p align="center">
-    The purpose of this project was to create a Web Application that allows users to query weekly weather data for a small set of Ontario locations.
+    The purpose of this project was to design and implement classes for a shipping company that delivers boxes and letters to its customers.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />